Stock Trading Platform UK 2023 – Low Fees Platforms Compared

 If making tax-efficient trades is important to you, then you might consider the IG spread betting facility.
 This allows you to trade in a similar way to stock CFDs – but you won’t pay any tax on your capital gains.
 In terms of payments, IG requires a minimum deposit of £250 and it supports debit cards and bank account transfers.

 We are not huge fans of Hargreaves Lansdown – simply because the online brokerage firm is one of the most expensive investment platforms in the UK.
 As noted earlier, you’ll pay £11.95 per trade when you buy and sell stocks.

-With that said, not only does Hargreaves Lansdown have a great reputation, but it is arguably the best online stock broker UK if you’re interested in IPOs.
+With that said, not only does Hargreaves Lansdown have a positive reputation, but it is a popular online stock broker UK if you’re interested in IPOs.
 All you need to do is register your interest on the Hargreaves Lansdown website, and you’ll be noticed when a new IPO has been announced.

 You don’t, however, need to open an account with Hargreaves to read its research materials.
 Nevertheless, if you do decide to proceed with this broker, the minimum deposit is just £1 – which you fund with your UK debit card.
 The platform offers thousands of shares and is regulated by the FCA.
 Your capital is also protected by the FSCS.

 As you may have noticed, stock trading fees in the UK can and will vary depending on which platform you use.
-Below you will find a fee comparison table of the best share trading platforms UK.
+Below you will find a fee comparison table of share trading platforms UK wise.